-Please report directly to the Admitting Department on the Main Floor.
-When the admission procedures are completed, you will be taken to the Sleep Laboratory.
-The technologist will meet you in your room and he/she will explain all the procedures that will be completed for your study.
+Please report directly to the Sleep Centre located on the ground floor of the Purdy Pavilion.
+Once you are checked in, one of our team members will direct you to your room and he/she will explain all the procedures that will be completed for your study.
 You will be asked some questions about your current health and your sleep.

 You are encouraged to ask questions or express any concerns that you may have.
 The procedure is "non-invasive", meaning there will be no needles.
 We do require the use of gel to attach the electrodes that can easily be washed out of your hair after the test.
 It takes approximately one hour to prepare you for the study.
 The technologist will be available in the next room and you will be supervised at all times.
 You will have the ability to be disconnected during the study to use the restroom or walk around as needed.

 The study will take place overnight and finish between 7:30 and 8:00 am.
 For patients with suspected sleep apnea, a doctor will discuss preliminary results with you in the morning, and may recommend treatment.
 Other patients are free to leave once the technologist has completed the study.
 You can buy breakfast in the hospital cafeteria.
 Patients staying for a daytime test will be served breakfast and lunch from the hospital kitchen.

 If you require a second night's evaluation the technologist will inform you of when you should come in.
 After the first night, you do not need to return to the admitting department; come straight to the laboratory.